F5Bot vs Syften vs Octolens vs Prowlo: Reddit Monitoring Compared [2026]

 The subscription price doesn't tell the full story.
 The real cost of any monitoring tool is the subscription PLUS the time your team spends processing alerts — filtering noise, evaluating relevance, assessing engagement potential, and deciding how to respond.

-F5Bot is free, but the manual filtering cost at scale can exceed $1,000/month in team time.
+F5Bot's free tier is free, but the manual filtering cost at scale can exceed $1,000/month in team time (its paid Power and Ultra plans, ~$17 and ~$70/mo, add an API and webhooks but not noise reduction).
 Syften's boolean operators reduce that filtering burden significantly — instead of reviewing every mention, you review only the ones matching your precise criteria.
-That's a genuine time savings worth the $20-100/mo subscription for most teams.
-Octolens takes it further with AI relevance scoring that cuts roughly 60% of noise automatically, which justifies the $119/mo price jump for teams processing high alert volumes across multiple platforms.
+That's a genuine time savings worth the $30-120/mo subscription for most teams.
+Octolens takes it further with AI relevance scoring that cuts roughly 60% of noise automatically, which justifies the $159/mo price jump for teams processing high alert volumes across multiple platforms.

 The cheapest tool is the one that saves you the most time on the wrong conversations.
 A free tool that wastes three hours of your week costs more than a $100/mo tool that wastes fifteen minutes.